-In electronics, deciding whether to include an external watchdog timer (WDT) into your design can be an equally difficult choice.
+In electronics, deciding whether to include an external watchdog timer circuit (WDT) into your design can be an equally difficult choice.
 This is especially the case if your microcontroller (MCU) already has a built-in WDT.
 Like my girlfriend and I, design experts are divided in their opinions on whether it is a good decision.
 However, as a hardware designer, the final decision is ultimately yours.
-That is why it is important to have a good understanding of internal and external WDTs, to draw your own conclusions.
+That is why it is important to have a good understanding of internal and external hardware watchdog timers, to draw your own conclusions.

 A watchdog timer (WDT) is an electronics feature that is used to detect anomalies in embedded systems and reset the microcontroller.
 It usually consists of a pre-loaded timer that counts down to zero.
-When the pre-loaded timer expires, the microcontroller will be reset.
+When the pre-loaded watchdog timer card expires, the microcontroller will be reset.
 Under normal operation, the microcontroller consistently refreshes the value of the timer to prevent it from entering the reset state.
 This is often candidly called “kicking the watchdog”.

 As much as you try to perfect your hardware and firmware, mistakes can happen.
 Unstable power supply, memory stack overflow or having your program trapped in a perpetual loop are common reasons why microcontrollers stall.
 These errors can result in a system crash, which can be problematic in applications that have little to no tolerance for downtime.
-When this happens, systems equipped with a WDT will reset automatically.
+When this happens, systems equipped with a Watchdog Timer Relay will reset automatically.
 This is because a WDT triggers a reset of the system so that it can resume functioning normally without human intervention.

 In the past I’ve made the mistake of not using a WDT with my microcontroller since I was overconfident about my coding skills.
 After experiencing multiple system crashes, which were caused by a bug that wasn’t discovered in development, I learned to make WDTs a priority in all my designs.
 The question that remains is, should you incorporate an external WDT in MCUs that come with an internal one or rely solely on the internal WDT.